-Samak Malih bi-Labin (Salty Fish in Yogurt)
+Category Archives: Samak Malih bi-Labin (Salty Fish in Yogurt)

-You are currently browsing the archive for the Samak Malih bi-Labin (Salty Fish in Yogurt) category.
+Samak Malih Bi-Labin (Salty Fish in Yogurt)

 The name Salty Fish in Yogurt is a bit of a misnomer as the fish is dotted rather then covered, but that could just be a translation or an aesthetic point.
 No matter the naming the taste is very very aesthetically pleasing to the palate and easy on the cook!
 This is a 10 minute dish, including cooking and mix time while giving very full flavor for only a small bit of effort.